Coral in the Galapagos?

 Corals are in fact far distant relatives of jellyfish and sea anemones.
 They’re hard to see from far away, but deep within the hardened surface of corals are tiny little invertebrate creatures known as polyps.
 These polyps have evolved to secrete a skeleton consisting of calcium carbonate – a mineral that they extract from the water.
 Like spores of the ocean, the polyps drift and float around until they land on a rock and stick to it, eventually multiplying into thousands of clones.

-Floreana and Champion Islet are great examples of this phenomenon, and have underwater sites consisting of large patches of coral “graveyards” that lost their algae a long time ago.
+Floreana and Champion Islet are great examples of this phenomenon.
+They have underwater sites consisting of large patches of coral “graveyards” that lost their algae a long time ago.
 How does the algae die, you might ask?
 It all has to do with temperatures.

 The Two Species of Coral in the Galapagos